top of page

 Long-Term Respiratory Issues

-Chronic breathing issues like COPD and asthma, along with ongoing lung infections, can cause the ribcage to stay expanded.
-This happens because the lungs are always working hard to get oxygen.
-It can make breathing more difficult and change the chest shape over time.
+Chronic breathing problems like COPD and asthma, as well as long-lasting lung infections, can make the ribcage stay bigger.
+This is because the lungs have to work harder to get enough oxygen.
+Over time, this can make breathing harder and change the shape of the chest.

 Symptoms Associated with Barrel Chest

 Barrel chest is often a symptom of an underlying condition.
-Other symptoms may vary based on the cause of the barrel chest.
-The most noticeable symptom is the rounded chest.
-Other symptoms can impact breathing and health.
-Common symptoms include:
+Other symptoms can be different depending on what causes the barrel chest.
+The main sign is a rounded chest shape.
+Other symptoms can affect breathing and overall health.
+Common symptoms are:

 Shortness of Breath